keke1210/KekeDataStore.Json/README.md

 )](https://www.nuget.org/packages/KekeDataStore.Json/)

-Simple data store that saves the data into json Gziped files.
+Simple data store that saves the data into zipped flat files.

 * Small API with basic functionality that is needed for handling CRUD operations.
 * Thread-safe.